10 Cheapest Airlines in Europe for 2024: Best Low-Cost Carriers

 More frequently asked questions for the cheapest airlines in Europe.

-1. RyanAir – Convenient and cheap.
-This is all that is required from a low-budget airline.
+- Ryanair – Ryanair is convenient and cheap, which is all that is required from a low-budget airline.
 I’ve saved a lot of money utilising their low-budget model instead of settling for flights used on package holidays.

-3. Wizz Air – This is Europe’s hidden gem.
+- Wizz Air – This is Europe’s hidden gem.
 It always gets bad customer reviews for its amenities but offers what you expect from a low-cost airline.
 They also offer brilliant discount schemes.
 I recently used them on my trip from London to Brasov and never had an issue with customer service, for which many say they are terrible for.
+The only downside is their administration fees, which can make the price hefty, depending on the overall price.

 What is the cheapest budget airline in Europe?